tobywisener/httmud/README.md

 A very basic browser-based game framework depending on AngularJS, JQuery, Firebase (for Networking component)

+-Players can Set nicknames, Move, Attack, Level Up, Pick up items, Chat -Players can save/load progress by Authenticating with Facebook -Leaderboard support with online/offline status
+-Works on Mobile, Tablet & Desktop with responsive UI's for each

 Get Started:
 ```
 	<!-- JQuery, AngularJS, Firebase & AngularFire -->